chadbraunduin/backups-mode/README.md

 * list-backups
  * This will open a new buffer in backups-mode which will list all backups of the file.
  * By default, this command can be done with control-c b ("\C-cb")

+* backup-walker
+ * This will open a new buffer in backup-walker mode which will let you sequentially move through backup diffs.
+ * By default, this command can be done with control-c w ("\C-cw")

 * kill-buffer-prompt
  * This will allow the user to close a buffer without saving any changes